Kristen Govoni Ph.D., Associate Dean, College of Agriculture, Health and Natural Resources and Director, Ratcliffe Hicks School of Agriculture

 Faculty advisors are assigned to students upon entry into the Ratcliffe Hicks School of Agriculture according to a student’s major and area of special interest.
 Advisors assist students in the selection of appropriate courses and help them develop an individualized program that will meet educational and career goals.
 The Ratcliffe Hicks Director’s Office and Academic Advisory Center provide additional support to faculty advisors and students.

 Ratcliffe Hicks students are restricted primarily to Ratcliffe Hicks courses, numbered 100-999.
-Ratcliffe Hicks students may register for up to 22 credits of 1000-level courses including NRE 1000, 1235; NUSC 1165; BIOL 1102 and the courses listed in the “Associate Degree Requirements” section below.
+Ratcliffe Hicks students may register for 1000-level courses listed in the “Associate Degree Requirements” section below.

-No more than 22 credits of 1000-level course work may be used toward the Associate of Applied Science degree.
 Ratcliffe Hicks students must have approval of the advisor and Director to register for 1000-level courses not listed below.
-Ratcliffe Hicks students may not register for 2000-level or above courses or skill code courses (W, Q) unless approved by the Director.
+Ratcliffe Hicks students may not register for 2000-level or above courses or skill code courses (W, Q, E) unless approved by the Director.
 Inappropriate registration may result in administrative changes to a student’s schedule or credit restrictions toward graduation requirements.